landonwest815/GyroMon/README.md

 - **User Interaction:** Developed intuitive controls that respond to device orientation, improving user engagement.
 - **AI-Assisted Design:** Utilized AI tools to generate creative assets, streamlining the design process.

-## 🎬 Demo

-A demonstration of the gameplay can be found in the [demo.mp4](./demo.mp4) file within the repository.

 ## 🚀 Getting Started

 1. **Clone the repository:**